cs0320-f23/term-project-mding16-rchae2-jlum3-acodjoe/BLANK_README.md

   These regions are not representative of all the existing countries and cuisines in the world.
 We hope to expand our coverage in future versions.
   <br> </br>
 <img src="images/regions.png" alt="Regions page" >
+ <br> </br>
+ Once you have selected a region, you will be brought to the levels page where you see all the possible levels you can unlock in the region.
+The screenshot below shows a user currently at level 3.
+DISCLAIMER: recipes in ChefBear are sorted into "levels" by a difficulty score based on number of ingredients and number of instructions.
+We recognize that this is not a realistic representation of how cultures determine recipe difficutly.
+In the future, we hope to develop a more nuanced definition of difficulty.
 <img src="images/levels.png" alt="Levels page" >
 <img src="images/recipes.png" alt="Recipes page">
 <img src="images/updatelevels.png" alt="Updated levels page" >